RayCZ/kotlin-web-site/pages/docs/reference/properties.md

 ## Late-Initialized Properties and Variables

-Late-Initialized Properties and Variables ：延遲初始化的屬性嶼變數
+Late-Initialized Properties and Variables ：延遲初始化的屬性與變數

 Normally, properties declared as having a non-null type must be initialized in the constructor.
 However, fairly often this is not convenient.
 For example, properties can be initialized through dependency injection, or in the setup method of a unit test.
 In this case, you cannot supply a non-null initializer in the constructor, but you still want to avoid null checks when referencing the property inside the body of a class.